-- Place the appliance where it will be installed and observe the following: - The construction dimensions of the appliance (see fig. 7-1 and 7-2). - The minimum chimney breast dimensions (see section 7-4). - The length of the cables and pipes (see section 7-4). - Place the appliance in front of a heat-resistant and non combustible wall and on a heat-resistant and non-flammable floor.
-The wall brackets on a built-in appliance ensure that the minimum distance to the wall is maintained (see fig. 7-1 and 7-2 (B)). - Take sufficient measures to prevent temperatures of a possible wall behind the chimney breast becoming too high, including the materials and/or objects behind the wall. - Make sure there are no combustible objects or materials within the radiation range (see fig. 7-12) of the fire. - Place the concentric system in such a way that no fire hazard can ever be created (see section 7.3). - Do not cover the appliance and/or do not wrap it in an insulation blanket or any other material. - Make sure that the appliance to be installed has a stable position.
-Fasten possible extending legs with the self-tapping screws. - Set the height of the appliance using the adjustable feet and level the appliance. - Attach the appliance to the wall using wall brackets (see fig. 7-1 and 7-2 (B)). - Loosen the bracket with the gas control by loosening the self-tapping screws and screw the self-tapping screws back in the appliance. - Place the bracket with the gas control, together with the wiring of the ignition/ionization cable(s), the flexible gas hose(s) and the data plate with chain in the direction of the control hatch (see section 7.5). - Do not lay the cables of the ionisation and ignition pins along metal parts, wiring and other components. - The data plate must remain attached to the appliance with the chain.
+- Place the appliance where it will be installed and observe the following: - The construction dimensions of the appliance (see fig. 7-1). - The minimum chimney breast dimensions (see section 7-4). - The length of the cables and pipes (see section 7-4). - Place the appliance in front of a heat-resistant and non combustible wall and on a heat-resistant and non-flammable floor.
+The wall brackets on a built-in appliance ensure that the minimum distance to the wall is maintained (see fig. 7-1 (B)). - Take sufficient measures to prevent temperatures of a possible wall behind the chimney breast becoming too high, including the materials and/or objects behind the wall. - Make sure there are no combustible objects or materials within the radiation range (see fig. 7-12) of the fire. - Place the concentric system in such a way that no fire hazard can ever be created (see section 7.3). - Do not cover the appliance and/or do not wrap it in an insulation blanket or any other material. - Make sure that the appliance to be installed has a stable position.
+Fasten possible extending legs with the self-tapping screws. - For the low installation of an Eco Glow appliance, the gas hose must be as free as possible from the cooling fins of the Eco Glow lighting. - Set the height of the appliance using the adjustable feet and level the appliance. - Attach the appliance to the wall using wall brackets (see fig. 7-1 (B)). - Loosen the bracket with the gas control by loosening the self-tapping screws and screw the self-tapping screws back in the appliance. - Place the bracket with the gas control, together with the wiring of the ignition/ionization cable(s), the flexible gas hose(s) and the data plate with chain in the direction of the control hatch (see section 7.5). - Do not lay the cables of the ionisation and ignition pins along metal parts, wiring and other components. - The data plate must remain attached to the appliance with the chain.